Lumbee Tribe of North Carolina: Federal recognition efforts

+The Associated Press wrote that an anonymous source within the United States Department of the Interior had said that Trump would likely not sign a "Lumbee recognition bill" and would instead expedite the process through the Bureau of Indian Affairs.
+A Trump campaign spokeswoman, Karoline Leavitt, denied this, stating that "no policy should be deemed official unless it comes directly from President Trump."
+On January 23, 2025, President Trump signed an executive order directing the Department of Interior to create a legal pathway for federal recognition of the Lumbee Tribe.

 Tribal constitution

 The preamble of the constitution of the Lumbee Tribe reads: "In accordance with the inherent power of self-governance of the Lumbee Tribe of North Carolina, the Tribe adopts this Constitution for the purposes of establishing a tribal government structure, preserving for all time the Lumbee way of life and community, promoting the educational, cultural, social, and economic well-being of Lumbee people, and securing freedom and justice for Lumbee people."

 Article 1 of the constitution delineates the territorial jurisdiction of the Lumbee Tribe.
-This was initially declared to be the entire state of North Carolina, but fears of conflict with recognized tribes' territories in the state (in the event of further petitions for recognition) and the logistical challenges of delivering services over great distances led this article to be modified by 2003 to only encompass Robeson, Hoke, Cumberland, and Scotland counties.
+This was initially declared to be the entire state of North Carolina.
+But fears of conflict with other recognized tribes' territories in the state (in the event of further petitions for recognition) and the logistical challenges of delivering services over great distances led this article to be modified by 2003 to only encompass Robeson, Hoke, Cumberland, and Scotland counties.
 At the same time, the four districts and council seats representing areas outside this region were abolished.

 Article 2 defines the criteria for tribal membership.
 Similar to the LRDA's original enrollment requirements, a person must demonstrate their direct descent from a person who was identified as Indian on several documents dating from around 1900, including censuses, tax lists, the petitioners for federal recognition in 1888, an Indian school enrollment list, and church records.
 The article further requires that members must "historically or presently maintain contact with the tribe."